 August 28: No class meeting (conference commitment).
 Reading: R For Beginners (to make sure you are fluent on the basics)

 September 18: Multilevel Structures and Multilevel Linear Models: the Basics.
 Reading: Gelman & Hill, Chapters 11 and 12, Introductory Chapter (Gill and Womack, from the SAGE Handbook of Multilevel Modeling).
-Chapter 11-12 code from the lecture.
+Lecture slides and chapter 11-12 code.
 Radon data.
 Uranium data.
 Smoking data.
 Exercises: Gelman & Hill 11.4, 12.2, 12.5.

 September 25: Multilevel Linear Models: Varying Slopes, Non-Nested Models and Other Complexities.
 Reading: Gelman & Hill, Chapter 13, Lecture slides, Chapter 13 code from the lecture.
 Exercises: Gelman & Hill 13.2, 13.4, 13.5.

 October 2: Multilevel Logistic Regression, Multilevel Generalized Linear Models.
 Reading: Gelman & Hill, Chapter 14 (skip Section 14.3), Chapter 15, Lecture slides, Chapter 14 code from the lecture.
 Exercises: Gelman & Hill 14.5, 14.6, 15.1, 15.2.
 Speed Dating Data, NES Data (remove .txt appendix, load with foreign library), polls.dta file (remove .txt appendix, load with foreign library).

 October 9: Multilevel Modeling in Bugs and R: the Basics, MCMC Theory.
 Part 1.
 Reading: Bayesian Estimation Case Study (Gill and Witko 2012), R to JAGS code for the model (get data from here), Numerical methods slides.
 Exercise: Replicate the model in Gill and Witko (2012).